How to Convert an Epson to Sublimation: The “No-Clog” Reality Guide

 placing the black ink into the fillable cartridge on the epson ecotank 2800 printer

 • Remove the bottle from the hole by gently pulling it straight up.
-Then close the lid to the cartridge and repeat for each color.
+Then close the lid to the cartridge.
+Repeat the process for Yellow (Y), Cyan (C), and Magenta (M).
+Ensure you're matching the correct bottle to the correct tank to avoid permanent contamination.

 yellow sublimation ink filling the cartridge on an epson ecotank sublimation printer